peterwgacek/curse-client/README.md

 # The Redux Clone of Monkey Island

-The Redux Clone of Monkey Island is a dialogue tree Redux emulator based on a conversation from a 1997 adventure game called The Curse of Monkey Island.
+The Redux Clone of Monkey Island is a dialogue tree web-app based on a conversation from a 1997 adventure game called The Curse of Monkey Island, utilizing Redux.

  [Click Here](https://www.youtube.com/watch?v=_g-EhzAR9GY) if you want to see the inspiration for my app.